jixiaod/telepushx/README.md

 ## Features

 - Send messages to multiple users at the same time
-- Send messages to users in batches
+- Send messages limit rate control (Telegram API limit 30 messages per second),if send message too fast, will sleep a while
-- Send messages to users in real-time
+- Send messages limit time control, if push message not finished, will stop and wait for next time

 ## Usage

 ## Configuration